 The Cogut Center for the Humanities sponsors academic-year-long Graduate Fellowships each year for Brown graduate students in the humanities.
 Doctoral students who have advanced to candidacy are eligible and encouraged to apply.
 We are able to offer up to four fellowships for 2012-13.
 Graduate fellows in their fourth or fifth years of study will be funded by the Graduate School.
-Graduate fellows in the sixth year will be funded by the Cogut Center and must also simultaneously apply for a dissertation completion fellowship from the Graduate School.
+Graduate fellows in the sixth year will have their stipend and health insurance coverage funded by the Cogut Center, and they must also simultaneously apply for a dissertation completion fellowship from the Graduate School to cover tuition costs.

 Graduate Fellows receive office space at the Humanities Center and are expected to participate actively in the Cogut Center’s regularly scheduled Fellows' Seminars and other center events.
 Graduate Fellowships provide an enhanced context for advanced doctoral students, including the opportunity for presentation of work and the benefits of critique from an exciting group of Cogut Center Faculty Fellows, International Humanities and Mellon Postdoctoral Fellows, and Distinguished Visiting Fellows.